John Fontaine: Career

-He was a steamboat owner and cotton merchant.
+Fontaine was a steamboat owner and cotton merchant.
 He was also a large plantation owner.

-He served as the first Mayor of Columbus, Georgia, from 1836 to 1837.
+He served as the first mayor of Columbus, Georgia, from 1836 to 1837.
 He defended the town during the Creek War of 1836, with the help of Governor William Schley.
 He used Creek informants to spy and report on their planned attacks.

 Personal life

 He married Mary Ann (Stewart) Fontaine (1808–1852).
 They had six children: